Deep South Center for Environmental Justice to offer free Environmental Career Worker Training

 Many communities in the Gulf Coast region face barriers to sustainable employment.
 In Louisiana alone, roughly 3.5% of the population is unemployed and approximately 19.6% are living in poverty.

 The HBCU Consortium has been a part of the ECWTP for more than two decades.
-The consortium partners with others in academia, community and faith-based organizations, and small businesses to deliver training to individuals in New Orleans, Houston, Detroit, and Pensacola, Florida.
+The Consortium partners with others in academia, community, and faith-based organizations, and small businesses to deliver training to individuals in New Orleans, Houston, Detroit, and Pensacola, Florida.
 This training increases career and employment opportunities in the fields of environmental cleanup, construction, hazardous waste removal, and emergency response.
-In 2021, the HBCU Consortium trained a total of 80 individuals and 87% were placed in jobs.
-In 2022, with 85 individuals trained a 100% placement rate was achieved, with the average rate for job placement over the last four years being 93% .
-Trainees were placed in jobs that include environmental remediation, green infrastructure installation, construction and demolition, and transportation.
+Trainees were placed in jobs including environmental remediation, green infrastructure installation, construction and demolition, and transportation.

 The HBCU Consortium also equips trainees with the skills necessary to respond to climate-related disasters and public health emergencies.
 Over the years, many trainees have participated in cleanup and recovery activities following the Deepwater Horizon Gulf Oil Spill, Hurricane Katrina, Hurricane Harvey, and others.